 Believe it or not, your credit report can affect your investment portfolio in either a positive or negative way, which makes it an important factor for building wealth and reaching future financial goals.
 Here’s why your credit profile is so important and what services you can use to monitor it.

 Debt and Loans

-In today's economy having debt is socially acceptable, but using our resources you can determine how to properly manage debt, and find ways to eliminate it, so you can build wealth for the future.
+In today's economy, having debt is socially acceptable, but using our resources you can determine how to properly manage debt, as well as find ways to eliminate it, so you can build wealth for the future.

 The cost of a college education has exploded to the point where using student loan debt to pay at least part of the cost has practically become a given.
 But even if student loan debt is a default choice, it’s still one that is best avoided or at least minimized.

 Paying off debt successfully requires a lot of determination and hard work, oftentimes at the expense of other financial goals.
 This can push back your goal of saving for retirement and investing to build wealth.
 As someone that’s dealing with the plight of student loans, I have neglected many other financial priorities in hopes of being debt free sooner.

 Leveraging debt for investments is a strategy that gets popular during multiyear bull markets.
 And there’s no question — on the way up, borrowing to expand an investment portfolio can work wonders, but we should never forget that what goes up, must come down.
 When it comes to investing, leverage is a double-edged sword — it magnifies movements both up and down.